 • To preserve and memorialize the history and architecture of woman’s athletic clubs in San Francisco;

-• To research, restore and ensure the preservation of the buildings, land and other articles which may relate to the history of woman’s athletic clubs in San Francisco, with particular reference to the Woman’s* Athletic Club of San Francisco, now known as the Metropolitan Club of San Francisco, located at 640 Sutter Street, San Francisco;
+• To research, restore and ensure the preservation of the buildings, land and other articles which may relate to the history of woman’s athletic clubs in San Francisco, particularly the building located at 640 Sutter Street formerly known as the Woman’s* Athletic Club of San Francisco

 • To accept donations of money, real property, or other property for the above purposes;

-• And to carry on other charitable and educational activities associated with these purposes as allowed by law.
+• And to provide education and instruction and engage in other charitable and educational activities associated with these purposes as allowed by law.

 * Note: The original Club’s name used woman’s as the singular possessive form.
 So anytime the historic name is used it is spelled in this way.